software-mansion/react-native-reanimated/docs/docs/fundamentals/installation.md

 ### Proguard

-If you're using Proguard, make sure to add rule preventing it from optimizing Turbomodule classes:
+If you're using Proguard, make sure to add rules preventing it from optimizing Turbomodule classes:

 ```
 -keep class com.swmansion.reanimated.** { *; }